 Help your students learn to identify and talk about their emotions!
 This set includes 3 essential components: the I Feel Chart and Emotion Icons which will help your student identify their emotions and build their emotion vocabulary.
 The How Do I Feel Chart will help students recognize the degree of emotion they are feeling.
 The Emotion/Reaction chart that will help students in a concrete manner understand how their emotions can drive their behavior.
 The goal of this set is to build emotional awareness and emotional regulation skills.

 This set includes:

-- Emotions Picture Cards: Happy, Sad, Angry, Bored, Surprised, Confused, Depressed, Embarrassed, Excited, Frustrated, Just Fine, Nervous, Proud, Scared, Sick, Tired, I have, I am, Hug, I love you.
-This set also includes four blank faces to make your own feelings.
+- Emotions Picture Cards: Happy, Sad, Angry, Bored, Surprised, Confused, Depressed, Embarrassed, Excited, Frustrated, Just Fine, Nervous, Proud, Scared, Sick, Tired, I have, I am, Hug and I love you.
+This set also includes four blank faces to make your own emotions.

 - I Feel Chart

 - How Big is My Emotion / Reaction Chart

 When using the I Feel Chart you do not need to present all of the emotions icons at once.
 You may want to begin by presenting just Happy, Sad, Angry, and Surprised.
 Add more emotions icons as your student is able to recognize and understand more emotions.

 The How Big is My Emotion Chart helps teach the concept that each emotion has a range.
 Once a student feels comfortable identifying an emotion you can then talk about how big that emotion can be.
 For example, a person can feel a little sad if their favorite pencil breaks or very sad if their best friend moves away.